GeodAIsics/TractLearn-WholeBrain/README.md

 python 5_FA.py ./MyData/

-The following script proposes to automatically convert track files into images files for these coefficients using tckmap and afdconnectivity from MRtrix
+The following script proposes to automatically convert track files into images files for TD-FOD, TW-FA and AFD using tckmap and afdconnectivity:

 ```
-python 5_Register_FA.py
+python 6_Register_TWI_FOD.py
 ```

+As the ouput will generate a high number of files, we propose to postprocess indiviudals by group of 10 using this nomenclature:

+python 6_Register_TWI_FOD.py 0

+For processing Folder 1 to Folder 10 (alphabetical order!)

+python 6_Register_TWI_FOD.py 1

+For processing Folder 11 to Folder 20

+In case you have for example 35 subjects to postprocess, you need to launch respectively:

+python 6_Register_TWI_FOD.py 0
+python 6_Register_TWI_FOD.py 1
+python 6_Register_TWI_FOD.py 2

-## Step 5: Mask calculation for all the subjects
+## Invisible step: Mask calculation for all the subjects

 For each bundle, 80% of maximum of the TDI intensity is considered to perform a subject mask.
 The reason was given in the manuscript: Indeed, while the coregistration based on FOD symmetric diffeomorphic has allow to match major brain bundles, we have noticed that cortical variability made more difficult a perfect matching for the entire bundle.
 Absence of this step could potentially lead to false positive lesions on the bundles boundaries.